-A proposed amendment would increase the maximum civil fine which could be assessed to a person who violates the act from the current \$10,000 to not more than \$50,000.
-The act specifies that a fine collected would be deposited into the mobile home commission fund, which the bill would rename the mobile home code fund.
+The maximum civil fine that can be assessed to a person who violates the act would increase to \$50,000 from the current \$10,000.
+The act specifies that a fine collected would be deposited into the mobile home commission fund.
+The fund is the recipient of all fees and fines provided for under the act.